Our View: Hertford Is Hurting

 Many council meetings include lengthy debates about parliamentary procedure and the agenda, what should be on it, who can add or subtract items for discussion, so on and so forth.
 These meetings often last for hours and end long after midnight.
 In recent weeks, some council meetings did not gain quorum for one reason or another.
 Personal communication has shut down between the factions on council, perhaps with good reason.

-And remember when Jackson spent over a week in jail following his guilty plea Dec.
-2019 to assaulting a former town councilor Sid Eley by hitting him in the face.
+And remember when Jackson spent over a week in jail following his guilty plea December 2019 to assaulting a former town councilor Sid Eley by hitting him in the face?

 While we’re hesitant to ask the state to set things straight in Town Hall, maybe it is time to ask for help.